-Since 2013, I have lived in Brewster full time, only crossing the bridge to the “mainland” for consulting and higher education work.
-As a university administrator, I became exposed to theories multiculturalism, diversity, equity, and inclusion.
-I worked as an “ally” for decades to create and sustain programs and services that would meet the needs of all students.
-Starting with a Master’s degree program at UMass Amherst in the early 1980s, and continuing throughout my career, I sought to understand the systems I was a part of, and to change them for the better.
-What I had been doing, however, was woefully inadequate, and I made a lot of mistakes along the way.
+Since 2013, I have lived in Brewster, Mass full time, crossing the bridge to the “mainland” for consulting and higher education work.
+As a university administrator, I became exposed to theories of multiculturalism, diversity, equity, and inclusion.
+Over the course of my career, I sought to understand the systems I was a part of and to change them for the better.
+I continued training to become a certified coach, organizational consultant and explored how history impacts current issues.
+For more information on my coaching and professional backgrounds, please check out Jablonski Consulting Group.

 Camino Way Beginnings